 - Investment of software that you use to hire employees

-These are some of the biggest costs of recruitment and arguably are the easiest ones to identify and price up.
+These are some of the biggest recruitment expenses and arguably are the easiest ones to identify and price up.
 When you add everything up, the average cost of a new hire can be anywhere between $3,500 to $5000.

 #2 Time invested by staff during the hiring phase

 In business, time is valuable.
-Whilst you may already have allocated a certain financial cost to recruitment including the items we listed above, it is easy to underestimate the time it takes to hire a new recruit.
+While you may have already allocated a certain financial cost to recruitment including the items we listed above, it’s easy to underestimate the time it takes to hire a new recruit.

 - Writing, creating and posting to and promoting the job ad to networks will take a lot of time out of your hiring managers day-to-day tasks.

-- During the time you are hiring, there is either no productivity in the role you are hiring for, or limited productivity.
+- During the time you are hiring, there’s either no productivity in the role you’re hiring for, or limited productivity.
 If the hiring process takes longer than usual, this extends the lost productivity time and output for your company.

 - Time taken out for filtering through applicants may take a considerable amount of time.

-- When you do finally reach the decision to hire someone, the negotiation stage can draw out the process longer, leading to more HR wages allocated to the hire, and productivity and output lost in the role you are hiring for.
+- When you finally reach the decision to hire someone, the negotiation stage can draw out the process longer.
+Leading to more HR wages allocated to the hire, and productivity and output lost in the role you are hiring for.

 These elements of the recruitment stage, although they don’t come with a physical price tag, still add up in time lost for current employees.